whyk47/Princeton-Algorithms/Queues/README.md

 - `Deque`: Linear memory complexity.
 Each operation runs in constant time.
 - `RandomizedQueue`: Linear memory complexity.
 Each operation, excluding the iterator, runs in constant amortized time.
 - `Permutation`: Constant extra memory plus one `RandomizedQueue`.
 Runs in linear time relative to input size.

+### Input File Format
+- Separate each string in the list with a space.